Artifact Registry can store Docker and OCI container images in a Docker repository.

 - Set up Pub/Sub notifications for changes to your repository.

-- Set up Container Analysis to manage image metadata and scan for vulnerabilities.
+- Set up Artifact Analysis to manage image metadata and scan for vulnerabilities.